drreynolds/smuhpc-workshop/source/session_2.rst

    $ gfortran hello.f

-Both of these commands produce the same output, a new file named ``a.out``.
+Either of these commands will produce a new file named ``a.out``.
 This is the :index:`standard output name <a.out>` for executables produced by compilers.
-However, since a computer on which every program was named "a.out" would be entirely unusable, it is typical to name your program something more useful.
+However, since a computer where every program was named "a.out" would be unusable, it is typical to give your your program a somewhat more descriptive name.
 This is handled with the command line option ``-o``, e.g.

 .. code-block:: bash